levsero/test_embed/doc/zesettings.md

 ```

 None of these elements are mandatory, and elements that are not defined will be based on either the `theme` color or the color [defined in the settings page](https://support.zendesk.com/hc/en-us/articles/115009692388-Configuring-the-components-in-your-Web-Widget), in that order of priority.

+As part of Zendesk's accessibility efforts, we now enforce a minimum contrast ratio between colors to ensure the widget meets a minimum 'AA' accessibility rating according as specified by the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG20-TECHS/G18.html).

+You may set the `bypassAccessibilityRequirement` option to `true` to fall back to a [YIQ-based algorithm](https://en.wikipedia.org/wiki/YIQ), which generates colors based on human perception rather than a numeric contrast ratio.

+You may also set a custom combination of `launcher` and `launcherText` colors to control both the Widget's launcher button's background and foreground.

 Examples of elements customized using `color` properties: